 The North Central CMA is committed to achieving the RCS vision and objectives and will work with Government agencies and Water corporations where relevant and appropriate.
-Strong collaboration will be maintained and enhanced with neighbouring catchment management authorities, local Governments, Department of Sustainability and Environment, Department of Primary Industries, Parks Victoria, Department of Planning and Community Development, Regional Development Victoria, Regional Development Australia, Coliban Water, Central Highlands Water, Grampians Wimmera Mallee Water and Goulburn-Murray Water.
+Strong collaboration will be maintained and enhanced with neighbouring catchment management authorities; Department of Environment and Primary Industries; local governments; Parks Victoria; Department of Transport, Planning and Local Infrastructure; Regional Development Victoria; Regional Development Australia; Coliban Water; Central Highlands Water; Grampians Wimmera-Mallee Water and Goulburn-Murray Water.
 A strong collaborative approach with these organisations will assist in achieving outcomes sought in the RCS.
+Specific roles and responsibilities for the implementation of the RCS will be informed by various state and regional plans and strategies.